 The National Association of Insurance Commissioners (NAIC) LTC Experience Report (May 2016) says that from 1994 to 2014, slightly less than $100 Billion in claims have been paid to American families.
 The NAIC study also shows those with Long-Term Care Insurance receive more paid care at home than those who don't.

 Your chance of needing long-term care services is a significant risk as medical science continues to give us longevity.
-The U.S. Department of Health and Human Services indicates that if you reach the age of 65, you will have a seven in ten chance of needing some type of long-term care service before you leave the world.
 Not everyone will need formal or informal care, but this risk increases with age.

 It doesn't end there.
 The same forces that cause more of us to require long-term care also impact end-of-life.
 Hospice has become an essential part of our end-of-life.
 Medicaredoes have hospice benefits, but often you may need more services and for more extended periods.
 Long-Term Care Insurance will pay for hospice services at home or in a facility if required.